 - In At the Earth's Core, David Innes fights for Dian.
 He does not realize that after it, he could take her hand to claim her as his wife, take her hand and let go to free her, or do nothing to make her his slave.
 He does nothing.
 She is not pleased.

-- In Chris Roberson's Warhammer 40000 Blood Ravens novel Dawn of War II, when the Blood Ravens are looking for aspirants among refugees, one speaks to the old woman who is in charge of one group, to try to get a boy from her.
-She contemptuously refuses to speak to him because he hasn't show her his face.
+- In Chris Roberson's Warhammer 40,000 Blood Ravens novel Dawn of War II, when the Blood Ravens are looking for aspirants among refugees, one speaks to the old woman who is in charge of one group to try to get a boy from her.
+She contemptuously refuses to speak to him because he hasn't shown her his face.
 He considers and unhelms rather than use force.
-That granted, she only asks whether the boy will have a chance to survive if they take him, and being told so, tells him to take him.
+That granted, she only asks whether the boy will have a chance to survive if they take him, and being told that he will have a chance to live, tells him to take him.

 - This is a huge, huge aspect of The Wheel of Time world.
 Although the world apparently shares one language (with many, many different accents and dialects), almost no other aspects of culture are universal, or even necessarily common among neighbors!

-- Both averted and subverted in a scene in Frank Herbert's Dune.
-A young Paul Atreides receives "watercounters" (a symbolic currency) as a result of a duel with a Fremen fighter shortly after being accepted into the Fremen tribe.
-Not understanding their meaning, or how to carry them properly to reduce their noise; he asks his assigned mentor Chani, a female of similar age, to hold them for him; not knowing that doing so was a Fremen courtship ritual.
+- Both averted and subverted in one scene: a young Paul Atreides receives "watercounters" (a symbolic currency) as a result of a duel with a Fremen fighter shortly after being accepted into the Fremen tribe.
+Not understanding their meaning, or how to carry them properly to reduce their noise, he asks his assigned mentor Chani, a female of similar age, to hold them for him, not knowing that doing so was a Fremen courtship ritual.
 Averted in that the Fremen recognize his cultural difference and accept it as a neutral, purely practical request.
 Subverted in that it was actually a prophetic act by the increasingly-prescient Paul, who had already foreseen becoming mated to Chani as part of his destiny, although he didn't fully realize who she was at the time.

-- It is nothing compared to earlier introduction of Stilgar to Duke Leto's staff.
-Stilgar spat on the table — what, among water-obsessed Fremen, was regarded as a gift of one's bodily water.
+- It is nothing compared to the earlier introduction of Stilgar to Duke Leto's staff.
+Stilgar spat on the table-an act that, among water-obsessed Fremen, was regarded as a gift of one's bodily water.

 - In Patricia C. Wrede's Thirteenth Child, when Brent tells Eff that the feathers are a symbol of how high they can fly without magic, Eff declares that you can't fly without magic.
 He laughs and says he sees he will find this very educational in more than one respect — he meant metaphorically.